techid021/CleanArch/README.md

-# CleanArch
+# Clean Architecture Sample
-Test for Git
+This is a simple example of clean architecture for Dotnet programmers